 This year, the WFBR provided funding to assist 2 victims and their

 children with 2 months of rent, utilities, and attorney fees.

-NOSW (New Opportunity School for Women at Lees-McRae College), Avery, Ashe, Alleghany, Watuaga, and Mitchell counties.
+NOSW (New Opportunity School for Women at Lees-McRae College), Avery, Ashe, Alleghany, Watauga, and Mitchell counties.
 Funds support this free immersive educational program for low-income Appalachian Women.
 This year, the WFBR funded 2 full, and one partial scholarship for local women to participate in the program.